boblemaire/IoTaWatt/Docs/integrators.rst

 The exception is where a CT is configured with "allow negative values" as with a mains CT where solar or other alternative energy sources can send excess energy to the grid.
-In those cases, the total energy represented is the net energy, not a monotonically increasing value.
+In those cases, the total energy represented is the net energy, and is not a monotonically increasing value.
 Additionally, Scripts that do not result in monotonically increasing values may not produce the intended result.

-The individual five-second data in the datalog is signed is the net energy imported (+) or exported (-) during each five second interval.
+The individual five-second data in the datalog is the signed net energy imported (+) or exported (-) during each interval.
 When that data is viewed in a broader context of hours, the net does not provide accurate individual import and export values.

-To develop the individual total imported and exported energy values, IoTaWatt needs to process the five-second detail measurements to accumulate the sums of the individual positive and negative values, and to save them as monotonic values that can be used in output Scripts.
+To develop the individual total imported and exported energy values, IoTaWatt needs to process the detail measurements to accumulate the sums of the individual positive and negative values, and to save them as a monotonic series that can be used in output Scripts.
 That's what integrators do.

 How they work
 -------------

-As previously mentioned, the detail data exists in the five-second current datalog.
+As previously mentioned, the detail data exists in the current datalog.
 When you create an integrator, an additional datalog is created to contain the integrated values.
-These are called integrations - in the mathematical sense, not to be confused with combining as with integrations in Home Assistant terminology.
+These are called integrations in the mathematical sense, not to be confused with combining as with integrations in Home Assistant terminology.

-A background Service is created to process the five-second datalog, by default beginning with the previous 24 hours.
+A background Service is started to process the five-second datalog, by default beginning 24 hours prior.
 This takes about ten minutes.
 The Integrator accumulates the positive and negative five-second values in the new integration datalog.

 When the background process has processed the historical data, it is *synchronized*